AbdalrahmanBashir/AWS-Terraform-Ansible-Cloud-Orchestrator/README.md

 - Terraform and Ansible installed preferd on linux
 - AWS CLI installed and configured with your credentials
 - SSH key pair for accessing the EC2 instance
-- Domain name for SSL certificate (optional but recommended)
+- Domain name for SSL certificate

 ## Setup Instructions
 1. Clone the repository: